gravitational/workshop/docker.md

 echo "hello world" # actual command to run (and arguments)
 ```

-Container images carry within themselves all the needed libraries, binaries and directories in order to be able to run.
+Container IMAGES carry within themselves all the needed libraries, binaries and directories in order to be able to run.

+*NOTE:* Docker images could be abstracted as "the blueprint for an object", while containers are the actualization of the project into a real instance/entity.

-Specifically that means that the running command will not use the host operating system shell but one provided by the busybox Docker container image.
+Commands running in containers won't normally use the host operating system shell and binaries but will execute those provided by the chosen container image (the `busybox` one in the example).

 ### Where is my container?

-Running containers can be listed using the command
+Running containers can be listed using the command:
 ```bash
 $ docker ps
 CONTAINER ID        IMAGE                COMMAND                  CREATED             STATUS              PORTS                    NAMES eea49c9314db        library/python:3.3   "python -m http.serve"   3 seconds ago       Up 2 seconds        0.0.0.0:5000->5000/tcp   simple1
 ```

+The fields shown in the output can be summarized as:

-* Container ID - auto generated unique running id.
+* Container ID - auto generated unique running id
-* Container image - image name.
+* Container image - image name
-* Command - Linux process running as the PID 1 in the container.
+* Command - Linux process running as the PID 1 in the container
 * Names - user friendly name of the container

 After running the "hello world" example above there will be no running container since the entire life cycle of the command (echo-ing "hello world") has already finished and thus the container has been stopped.

-Once the command running inside the container finishes its execution the container will stop but will still be available, even if it's not listed by default.
+Once the command running inside the container finishes its execution, the container will stop running but will still be available, even if it's not listed in `ps` output by default.

 To list stopped containers use:
 ```bash